harshp30/Haiku/README.md

 September 2020 (Computer Science 20)

-Asks user to type a Haiku and gives it a score and checks for ryhming
+Asks user to type a Haiku and gives it a score and checks for rhyming